 Fundrise gives individual investors access to commercial real estate via an eREIT (Real Estate Investment Trust) for as little as $500.

-If you do want to own an entire house but don’t want the everyday hassles of being a landlord, Roofstock is for you.
-Roofstock offers turnkey rental properties, and they handle everything from finding the perfect house to finding the perfect tenants and everything else that goes into being a successful rental property owner.
+If you do want to own an entire house but don’t want the everyday hassles of being a landlord, you’ll want to explore turnkey rental properties.

 You Should Live a Little!